pingcap/tidb/docs/design/2020-09-28-cluster-read-only-mode.md

         *   if there are no warnings or errors, the cluster is then read only. \

 *   `read_only` once enabled, all users without SuperPriv will not be able to execute SQL queries that might update the data to the whole cluster (currently not support table level `read_only`, if you want such behavior, use table lock instead).
-*   Only users with `SuperPriv` could enable this option, otherwise the following error will be returned.
+*   Only users with `SuperPriv` could enable or disable this option, otherwise the following error will be returned.
 This behavior is implied by the fact that setting global variables requires SUPER privilege level. \
 ERROR 1227 (42000): Access denied; you need (at least one of) the SUPER or SYSTEM_VARIABLES_ADMIN privilege(s) for this operation
 *   When enabled, writes (updates) from client will not be allowed, and an error will be returned \
 ERROR 1290 (HY000): The MySQL server is running with the --read-only option so it cannot execute this statement